Goubermouche/VFD/Documents/SoftwareRequirementSpecification.md

 <!--INTERFACE-->
 # 3. Interface Requirements
 ## 3.1 User Interface
 The user will be provided with a simple, window-based interface, that will enable them to profile, save, load and edit scenes.
 In the beginning, most of the operations will be located inside simple context menus, however, later on a proper UI system will be implemented.
 The interface can be freely edited and transform to the user's liking thanks to the window-panel system.
+The UI will be rendered using the [OpenGL](https://www.opengl.org/) branch of [ImGui](https://github.com/ocornut/imgui).

 <!--VIEWPORT-->
 ### 3.1.1 Viewport Window